davekinkead/thesis/paper.coffee.md

 ## Appendix

-A number of helper functions are necessary for the simulation to work.
+A number of helper functions are necessary for the simulation to work as an independent program.
+As these are not germane to the argument, the have been extracted to here.
 First let's define some simple statistical functions.

     sum      = (arr) -> arr.reduce (a,b) -> a + b